zhouziyu02/KAFNet/README.md

-This is the official implementation of our AAAI 2026 submission titled **"KFNet: Efficient Pre-aligned Irregular Time Series Forecasting through Spatial Correlation and Temporal Compression"**
+This is the official implementation of the paper titled **"Revitalizing Canonical Pre‑Alignment for Irregular Multivariate Time Series Forecasting"**

 ## 🔧 Reproducing Experiments

-Under the path ./KFNet/KFNet, reviewers can reproduce experiment on Human Activity dataset by simply running:
+Under the path ./KAFNet/KAFNet, reviewers can reproduce experiment on Human Activity dataset by simply running:

 ```bash